JuliaDynamics/ComplexityMeasures.jl/docs/src/examples.md

 Here, we reproduce the Henon map example with ``R=0.8`` from Pincus (1991), comparing our values with relevant values from table 1 in Pincus (1991).

-We use `DiscreteDynamicalSystem` from `DynamicalSystems.jl` to represent the map, and use the `trajectory` function from the same package to iterate the map for different initial conditions, for multiple time series lengths.
+We use `DiscreteDynamicalSystem` from `DynamicalSystemsBase` to represent the map, and use the `trajectory` function from the same package to iterate the map for different initial conditions, for multiple time series lengths.